Social Anxiety and Selective Mutism

 Everyone has experienced worry about social interactions, and individuals vary in their interest in and comfortability regarding social interaction.
 Anxiety is considered pathological when it impacts a child’s ability to function in day-to-day life (e.g., leads to problems focusing at school, establishing social relationships, etc.) and is significantly distressing.
 Furthermore, selective mutism and shyness are not synonymous.
 A child who is shy may be slow to warm up and approach environments with caution.
 On the other hand, children with selective mutism may be engaged in new environments, but in a perpetually nonverbal manner.
 Hence, while a child who is shy will likely eventually speak in the environment, a child with selective mutism may never speak in the environment without intervention.
 Additionally, it is not uncommon for children with selective mutism to present as nonverbal in public settings but highly talkative at home.
 Therefore, while a child who is shy may be slow to warm up in almost all novel situations, a child with selective mutism may present quite differently depending on the environment and who is in that environment.

 Navigating the nuances of treatment for selective mutism can be difficult for caregivers.
-Thriving Minds offers assessment and therapy services for children and adolescents with selective mutism and would be happy to consult with your family.
-For more information, see the Thriving Mind’s website at https://www.thrivingmindsbehavioralhealth.com/.
+Thriving Minds offers assessment, weekly therapy and intensive therapy services for children and adolescents with selective mutism.
+Call us to schedule a 15 minute consultation.